ekandreas/phpgrid/readme.txt

 * Sorting
 * Add, delete, create data
 * Pagination
-* Custom output format to data as images, colors or whatever you want.
+* Custom output format to data as images, colors or whatever you want
 * Themes
 * Connection to mysql, postgress, mssql or arrays
 * Export to PDF or Excel
 * Master and detail grids
+* Works in common browsers as IE8-10, Firefox, Chrome and Safari
 * ...

 Read more about all the features to phpgrid [here](http://www.phpgrid.org/features/)!